nejohnson2/osx-install/Readme.md

 # jedahan's Mavericks setup

 Shell scripts for automated OSX machine setup.
+Requires [Xcode](https://developer.apple.com/downloads) and a network connection.

 ## Usage

-Edit any of the *.sh files in the scripts folder to your liking and then open a terminal window to execute the following command:
+Edit any of the *.sh files in the scripts folder to your liking and then run `engage.sh` in your terminal

-    ./engage.sh

-Running the engage.sh script will ask for your root password, and then:
+`engage.sh` will ask for your root password, and then:

-    a: Apply system preferences (like hostname)
+  1. Apply system preferences (like hostname)
-    b: Install commandline software (through homebrew)
+  2. Install commandline software (through homebrew)
-    c: Install application software (through homebrew cask)
+  3. Install application software (through homebrew cask)
-    d: Install application extensions (i.e. add-ons, plug-ins, etc.)
+  4. Install application extensions (i.e. add-ons, plug-ins, etc.)
-    e: Apply application preferences
+  5. Apply application preferences

 ## Software